kinkeadian25/bookbot/README.md

 # bookbot

+## Python: my first project
-## bookbot is a python program that can analyze an entire book and print out a statistical report, my first project
+bookbot is a python program that can analyze an entire book and print out a statistical report